 Educational visits and practical resources

 Our history curriculum is further supported by educational visits and hands on resources.
 We have developed lots of links with local organisations that are able to provide us with a range of artefacts, workshops and visits.
-Last year, for example, we had a virtual visit from the Ely Museum highlighting life in Anglo Saxon times and were also provided with an extensive range of artefacts which we could share with the children and use to bring our planning and lessons to life.
+Last year, for example, we had a virtual visit from the Ely Museum highlighting life in Anglo-Saxon times and were also provided with an extensive range of artefacts which we could share with the children and use to bring our planning and lessons to life.
+We use our strong partnerships with museums and local heritage sites, from Ely Cathedral to the history of Fenland Drainage Museum.